 At least 6.8 million Americans ages 40 and older have peripheral artery disease.
 If left untreated, peripheral artery disease can advance to critical limb ischemia, a severe blockage in the arteries that, in some cases, can only be treated by having the affected limb amputated.

 Experts say previous studies have found that smoking, diabetes and high cholesterol increase a person’s risk of developing peripheral artery disease, but the role that obesity plays in the disease has been unclear.

-For the new study, published Thursday in the Journal of the American Heart Association, researchers at Johns Hopkins University School of Medicine in Baltimore analyzed data on nearly 14,000 black and white men and women enrolled in the ongoing Atherosclerosis Risk in Communities Study, which began in 1987.
+For the new study, published Thursday in the Journal of the American Heart Association(link opens in new window), researchers at Johns Hopkins University School of Medicine in Baltimore analyzed data on nearly 14,000 black and white men and women enrolled in the ongoing Atherosclerosis Risk in Communities Study, which began in 1987.
 They found that people who were obese were 1.5 times more likely to develop peripheral artery disease with critical limb ischemia than those who were normal weight.

 “With increasing obesity, you have an increased risk of [both diseases], which means an increased risk of limb loss,” said Dr. Caitlin Hicks, the study’s lead author.
 “Everybody knows about diabetes and hypertension and their relationship to obesity, but now we’re connecting the risk of lower extremity issues to obesity.”

 Hicks said their findings show why it is important for doctors to advise patients with peripheral artery disease who are obese to lose weight.
 But she admitted that losing weight can be particularly hard to accomplish for those with the condition.